-Mental health screening in primary care helps veteransAugust 13th, 2014 in Psychology & Psychiatry /
+Mental health screening in primary care helps veteransAugust 13, 2014 in Medicine & Health / Psychology & Psychiatry

 Veterans who receive mental health screening during primary care visits are generally getting adequate follow-up treatment, but the process for acquiring care could be improved, finds a new study in General Hospital Psychiatry.
 The study examined primary care screening for depression, post-traumatic stress disorder (PTSD) and alcohol misuse at a large Veterans Affairs (VA) medical center.

 "For all three screens [depression, PTSD, and alcohol misuse], we looked at the provision of treatments that receive A-level recommendations in the VA-Department of Defense clinical practice guidelines for the related disorder.
 This means that in patients who actually have the disorder, there is good evidence that the intervention improves important health outcomes and benefits substantially outweigh harm," said lead author Brian Shiner, M.D., M.P.H., staff psychiatrist at the White River Junction VA Medical Center and assistant professor at the Geisel School of Medicine at Dartmouth.
 "Therefore, we assume that we can help to improve veterans' health by following up screens with clinical exams and delivering these treatments when they are indicated."

 Shiner and his colleagues analyzed three mental health screening tests given in 2011 to primary care patients at the White River Junction VA Medical Center.
 These patients did not have prior mental health problems.

 Of the 20,682 patients seen for primary care, 3,272 screened positive for one or more mental health disorders.
 Of patients with positive screens, 16 percent screened positive for depression, 12 percent for PTSD, and 84 percent for alcohol misuse.
 These percentages include 10 percent that were positive for two or more disorders.